John Michell

 John Michell (/ˈmɪtʃəl/; 25 December 1724 – 21 April 1793) was an English natural philosopher and clergyman who provided pioneering insights into a wide range of scientific fields including astronomy, geology, optics, and gravitation.
-Considered "one of the greatest unsung scientists of all time", he is the first person known to have proposed the existence of stellar bodies comparable to black holes, and the first to have suggested that earthquakes travelled in (seismic) waves.
-Recognizing that double stars were a product of mutual gravitation, he was the first to apply statistics to the study of the cosmos.
-He invented an apparatus to measure the mass of the Earth, and explained how to manufacture an artificial magnet.
-He has been called the father both of seismology and of magnetometry.
+He was the first to have proposed the existence of stellar bodies comparable to black holes, and was the first to apply statistics to astronomy, providing the earliest evidence for the physical nature of double stars and star clusters.

+He was first to have suggested that earthquakes travelled in (seismic) waves and the first to have measured the velocity of an earthquake, that being the 1755 Lisbon earthquake.
+Michell further invented an apparatus to measure the mass of the Earth that was later used by Henry Cavendish to measure the gravitational constant.
+He also explained how to manufacture an artificial magnet and provided the first accurate and comprehensive statement of the law of magnetic force.
+As a result, he has been called the father of both seismology and of magnetometry.

-According to one science journalist, "a few specifics of Michell's work really do sound like they are ripped from the pages of a twentieth century astronomy textbook."
-The American Physical Society (APS) described Michell as being "so far ahead of his scientific contemporaries that his ideas languished in obscurity, until they were re-invented more than a century later".
-The Society stated that while "he was one of the most brilliant and original scientists of his time, Michell remains virtually unknown today, in part because he did little to develop and promote his own path-breaking ideas".
+Michell served as the Woodwardian Professor of Geology at the University of Cambridge starting in 1762.
+He was elected a Fellow of the Royal Society in 1760.